 Basal Thermometers - Tips for Use

-Couples trying to conceive will probably be making use of a basal thermometer to help them determine when the best time for conception will be.
+Couples trying to conceive will probably be making use of a basal thermometer to help them determine when the best time for conception is.
 There are ways to make the most of this little device so that readings are as accurate as possible.

-- Wake up Experts at the American Pregnancy Association recommend that you take your temperature immediately upon waking up; this way your body has not had the opportunity to heat up through moving and talking.
-Keep your thermometer within easy reach of your bed so that you do not have to move your body too far to retrieve it.
-If you are going to be using a glass thermometer, remember to shake it down at night before you go to bed.
+Experts at the American Pregnancy Association recommend that you take your temperature immediately upon waking up; this way your body has not had the opportunity to heat up through moving and talking.

 - Timing is everything Try to take your temperature at the same time every morning, at least within a 30 – 60 minute period.
 Set your alarm if you need to.
 Keep in mind that even the slightest fluctuation in temperature can wreak havoc on your chart.
-In fact, your temperature can change by up to .2 degrees per hour.
-Therefore, it can be higher if you take your temperature later than normal, and could be lower if you take it earlier than normal.
+Your temperature can change by up to .2 degrees per hour.
+Therefore, it can be higher if you take your temperature later than normal and could be lower if you take it earlier than normal.

 - By the hour Do take your temperature after having at least three to five hours of sleep.
 Sleep deprivation can lead to an increase in body temperature.